-At the end of August 2022, 31 mathematical and technical software developer (MaTSE) trainees, who started their vocational training in 2019, passed their final examinations.
-Despite the severe restrictions in place as a result of the coronavirus pandemic, such as basic operations mode, working from home, and digital learning, the latest group of trainees achieved good results.
-Four of the trainees achieved the top grade "very good" and twelve were awarded the second-best grade "good".
-The best result was achieved by Benjamin Papajewski (ZEA-2), who achieved 94%.
-These newly graduated trainees increase the number of MaTSE trainees successfully trained at JSC (since 1964) to 1264.
+At the end of August 2021, 27 mathematical and technical software developer (MaTSE) trainees, who started their vocational training in 2018, passed their final examinations.
+Despite the severe restrictions in place as a result of the coronavirus pandemic, such as basic operations mode, home office, and digital learning, the latest set of trainees achieved good results.
+Lucas Reichert (IEK-4) achieved the top grade “very good”, fourteen others were awarded the second best grade “good”.
+These newly graduated trainees increase the number of MaTSE trainees successfully trained at JSC (since 1964) to 1232.

-Twenty-seven of the graduates decided to stay at Forschungszentrum Jülich.
-After graduating with a bachelor's degree in "Applied Mathematics and Computer Science", some of them will continue with the corresponding master's programme at Aachen University of Applied Sciences, Campus Jülich (FH Aachen).
+Twenty-six of the graduates decided to stay at Forschungszentrum Jülich.
+After graduating with a bachelor's degree in “Applied Mathematics and Computer Science”, some of them will continue with the corresponding master's program at the Aachen University of Applied Sciences, Campus Jülich (FH Aachen).

-On 1 September 2022, 25 new students began their bachelor’s degree course in "Applied Mathematics and Computer Science" at FH Aachen (Jülich) in combination with MaTSE training at Forschungszentrum Jülich.
-Of these students, 23 will complete their training at various institutes at FZJ, while two students were placed with an external industrial partner.
-The planned duration of the vocational training and the combined studies is three years.
+On 1 September 2021, 26 new students began their bachelor’s degree course in “Applied Mathematics and Computer Science” at FH Aachen (Jülich) in combination with MaTSE training at Forschungszentrum Jülich.
+They will complete their training at various Jülich institutes.
+The planned duration of the vocational training and the studies combined amounts to three years.

-Applications for the MaTSE training course starting in September 2023 are already being accepted.
+Those interested can already apply for the MaTSE training course starting in September 2022.
 The curriculum and further information can be found at https://fz-juelich.de/matse.

 Contact: Oliver Bücker